ganqqwerty/123-Essential-JavaScript-Interview-Questions/README.md

 }
 ```

-FYI jQuery uses `Object.prototype.toString.call` internally to check whether object is an array or not.
+FYI jQuery uses `Object.prototype.toString.call` internally to check whether an object is an array or not.

-In Modern browser you can also use
+In modern browser, you can also use:

 ```javascript
 Array.isArray(arrayList);